-In connection with the Acquisition, in the second quarter of fiscal 2017, we entered into a Bridge Credit Agreement consisting of \$4.1 billion in aggregate principal of unsecured loans and borrowed under a Term Loan Agreement consisting of a 3-year unsecured term loan in the principal amount of \$2.5 billion and a 5-year unsecured term loan in the principal amount of \$2.5 billion.
+In connection with the Acquisition, in the second quarter of fiscal 2017, we entered into a Bridge Credit Agreement consisting of \$4.1 billion in aggregate principal of unsecured loans, which was repaid in the third quarter and borrowed under a Term Loan Agreement consisting of a 3-year unsecured term loan in the principal amount of \$2.5 billion and a 5-year unsecured term loan in the principal amount of \$2.5 billion.
+In the third quarter of fiscal 2017, we repaid \$350.0 million of principal on the 3-year unsecured term loan facility and repaid \$250.0 million of principal on the 5-year unsecured term loan facility.